VisionXJX/VisionXJX/README.md

 - 👋 Hi, I’m @VisionXJX
-- 👀 I’m interested in Coding, MotorSports and Motorcycles
+- 👀 I’m interested in 3D (In Blender), MotorSports and Motorcycles
-- 💻 I’m currently learning FiveM Scripts Language, FiveM 3D Editing and Fivem Handling
+- 💻 I’m currently learning FiveM 3D Editing and Fivem Cars Handling
-- 👍 I'm know how to and make a simple codes and Basic 3D Models Editing
+- 👍 I'm know how to make a Basic 3D Models Editing without connecting to FiveM

 <!---
 VisionXJX/VisionXJX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.